TanviTakkar/Hate-Speech-Detection/README.md

 ### Streamlit App

 - Input any text into the provided textbox to get a prediction on whether the text is hateful or non-hateful.
-- View LIME explanations to understand which parts of the text influenced the model's prediction.

 ### API Usage